djuszka/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Dawid Juszka is an assistant professor at the Department of Telecommunications, Faculty of Computer Science, Electronics and Telecommunications, [AGH University of Science and Technology](https://www.agh.edu.pl/).
+Dawid Juszka received his MSc and PhD degrees in telecommunications from the [AGH University of Science and Technology](https://www.agh.edu.pl/), Krakow, Poland in 2010 and 2018, respectively.
+Moreover, he received MSc and PhD degrees in law from the [Jagiellonian University](https://www.uj.edu.pl/), Krakow, Poland in 2013 and 2019, respectively.
+Currently he is working as an assistant professor at the [Department of Telecommunications](http://kt.agh.edu.pl/) of [AGH University](https://www.agh.edu.pl/).